e3nn/e3nn/INSTALL.md

 nvcc --version
 ```

-If like me you have `Cuda compilation tools, release 9.2, V9.2.148` install pytorch with
+If like me you have `CUDA compilation tools, release 9.2, V9.2.148`, install pytorch with
 ```
 pip install torch==1.5.0+cu92 torchvision==0.6.0+cu92 -f https://download.pytorch.org/whl/torch_stable.html
 ```
 **The version of cuda needs to match between pytorch and nvcc!**

-Now we can check if cuda works
+Now we can check if CUDA works
 ```
 python -c "import torch; print(torch.randn((), device='cuda'))"
 ```

-## Compile the code
+### Compile the code

 Clone this repository
 ```